 Symptoms can appear and become severe very soon after the infection develops, sometimes within a few hours.
 People may also experience other symptoms, depending on the cause of the infection.

-Because the issue can become severe, doctors
+Because the condition can become severe rapidly, doctors

 In the first stage of treatment for a bacterial infection, healthcare professionals typically administer antibiotics directly into a person’s bloodstream.

 If the antibiotics are effective, the symptoms can improve within 48 hours.
 However, a person may need IV antibiotics for 2–4 weeks, depending on the severity of the condition.
 Usually, doctors arrange for people to have IV antibiotics at home.

 They may then prescribe oral antibiotics for a further 2–6 weeks.

 If a type of fungus is causing the infection, doctors treat it with an antifungal medication instead of antibiotics.

 Doctors may need to drain fluid from an affected joint to help remove the harmful pathogens and inflammatory substances from the body.
 They can do this with a syringe or with a procedure called arthroscopy.
 This involves inserting a small drainage tube into the affected joint through a small incision.

 People with infectious arthritis may have physical therapy to help reduce symptoms and preserve the joint’s range of motion and function.
 A doctor may also recommend wearing a splint to support the affected joint.